NSWRyan/MySQLDebeziumKafka/README.md

     * Only track tables in this list.

 # Setup/configuration notes
-* listeners in server.properties cannot be localhost/127.0.0.1.
+* Listeners in server.properties cannot be localhost/127.0.0.1.
     * For some reason, if it is localhost, then Kafka can only be accessed from localhost.
-* some systemd services exist but are not used.
+* Some systemd services exist but are not used.
     * systemd requires priviledged options in the docker-compose.yml.

 # References